On the independent set sequence of a tree: Introduction

 for $k=1, \ldots, m-1$ (corresponding to the sequence $(a_k/\binom{m}{k})_{k=0}^m$, or equivalently $(k!(m-k)!a_k)_{k=0}^m$ being log-concave). \item {\bf Real roots}: $\sum_{k=0}^m a_kx^k$ has all real roots. \end{itemize}

 Chudnovsky and Seymour \cite{ChudnovskySeymour} showed that the independent set sequence of a claw-free graph satisfies not just unimodality but the real roots property; on the other hand, the independent set sequence of trees does not in general satisfy ultra-log concavity, as witnessed by the star on four vertices.
-It is plausible, however that there is an affirmative answer to the following question: \begin{question} Is the independent set sequence of every tree ordered log-concave? \end{question} Radcliffe \cite{Radcliffe} has verified that every tree on up to 25 vertices has ordered log-concave independent set sequence.
+It is plausible, however that there is an affirmative answer to the following question: \begin{question} Is the independent set sequence of every tree ordered log-concave? \end{question} Radcliffe \cite{Radcliffe} has verified that every tree on up to 25 vertices has ordered log-concave independent set sequence (see also \cite{YosefMizrachiKadrawi}, where Yosef, Mizrachi and Kadrawi verify log-concavity for trees on up to 20 vertices).

 One reason to think about ordered log-concavity is that it has a very nice reformulation.
-For a graph $G$ with maximum independent set size $\alpha$, let ${\mathcal I}$ and ${\mathcal I}_k$ be the set of independent sets of $G$, and the set of independent sets of size $k$, respectively.
+For a graph $G$ with maximum independent set size $\alpha$, let ${\mathcal I}$ and ${\mathcal I}_k$ be the set of all independent sets of $G$, and the set of independent sets of size $k$, respectively.
 For $I \in {\mathcal I}$, denote by $e(I)$ the number of extensions of $I$ to an independent set of size $|I|+1$ (or: $e(I)$ is the number of vertices in $G$ that are neither in $I$ nor adjacent to anything in $I$).
 Denote by $e_k$ the average number of extensions of an independent set of size $k$, that is

 \begin{claim} The sequence $(i_k)_{k=0}^\alpha$ is ordered log-concave if and only if the sequence $(e_k)_{k=0}^{\alpha-1}$ is weakly decreasing. \end{claim} (See Section \ref{sec-proofs-head-plus-misc} for the quick proof.)
 So Question \ref{GRad-tree-Q} is equivalent to: \begin{question} For every tree, is the sequence $(e_k)_{k=0}^{\alpha-1}$ weakly decreasing? \end{question}